JuhoErvasti/tat/README.md

   - Raster attribute tables
   - Some way of displaying geometries as other whan WKT
     - Probably best bet would be to render the geometry as a temporary image and display it using [viuer](https://github.com/atanunq/viuer)
-    - However, this would be a significant undertaking and the actual utility of it is fairly minimal
-    - But it would be pretty cool

   Extremely unlikely:
   - Editing of any kind, the main impetus for developing this tool is to just inspect data

-  Wontfix:
-  - ~~(Maybe) jumping to specific cell?~~
-    - I figure there's really no clean solution for this that would be actually convenient
 </details>